Grub4K/kamyroll-gui/README.md

 ## Usage

 When starting the application you will be presented with a list and some buttons on the right.
-If you are starting it for the first time it will setup some default settings.
+If you are starting it for the first time it will set up some default settings.
 You can change them by clicking the `Settings` button and changing the values there.

 After you are done with settings, you can add links by clicking the `+ Add` button.